UnclassedPenguin/dotfiles/README.md

 # dotfiles
 My dotfiles

-!!! install.sh is broken I believe.
+!!! install.sh is broken for sure.
 It needs work.
 Restructuring.
 Not gonna bother for now !!!

 `install.sh` backs up and creates symlinks for:

 - ~/.vimrc